Shopify/polaris/documentation/guides/migrating-from-v4-to-v5.md

 - import '@shopify/polaris/esnext/styles/global.scss';
 ```

-Sewing-kit apps can use our sass public API by configuring their sass plugin's autoInclude option.
-The path to the sass API file has now changed and should be updated accordingly:
+Sewing-kit apps can use Polaris React’s Sass public API by configuring their Sass plugin's `autoInclude` option.
+The path to the Sass API file has now changed and should be updated accordingly:

 ```diff
 plugins.sass({